 Couples can learn to manage stress and anxiety by:

-• Seeking support from friends, family, or therapists: External support can provide additional perspectives and relief.
+Seeking support from friends, family, or counsellors: External support can provide additional perspectives and relief.

 By managing stress and anxiety, couples can reduce conflict, increase intimacy, and strengthen their relationship.
 Couples therapy offers a structured environment to learn these techniques, ensuring both partners feel supported and understood.
 This proactive approach to stress management can lead to a healthier, more resilient partnership.